Rishabh672003/Programming-Notes/CPP/24-OOP-example.md

 # A sample program

-A very simple program to demonstrate concepts of OOP.
+A damn simple program to demonstrate concepts of OOP.

 ## Program